aircodelabs/llms-txt-generator/.trae/memory_bank/project_status.md

 - Project has evolved from initialization phase to a fully functional tool
 - All major features are implemented and tested
 - Build and deployment pipeline optimized
-- **Documentation completely updated and enhanced** (Latest)
+- **Documentation completely updated and enhanced**
+- **Project standardization completed** (Latest)
+  - Added CHANGELOG.md for version tracking
+  - Added MIT LICENSE for open source compliance

 ## Functional Context

-This is a Node.js tool for generating standardized documentation files for AI models:
+This is a **CLI-only** Node.js tool for generating standardized documentation files for AI models:

 1. **`llms.txt`** - Concise navigation view of project structure
 2. **`llms-full.txt`** - Comprehensive documentation with full project details

 These files follow standardized formats to help AI models better understand project structures and provide more accurate assistance.

+**Note**: This tool is designed exclusively for command-line usage and MCP integration.
+Programmatic API usage has been removed to focus on CLI functionality.

 ## ✅ Implemented Features